Zeus McClurkin is a testament to not giving up or letting obstacles get in the way of achieving one’s dreams.

 He was cut from every basketball team he tried out for from seventh grade through tenth grade, but he kept pushing and finally made his high school team his junior and senior seasons.
 He played his first couple of years of college ball at a Division II program, but the departure of the head coach left Zeus on the outside looking in.
 Undeterred, he enrolled at North Carolina A&T State University, and he made the basketball team as a walk-on, beating out 30 other hopefuls in the process.
 Zeus earned an undergraduate degree in business management at North Carolina A&T and then a master’s degree in marketing and communications from Franklin University, based in his hometown of Columbus, Ohio.

 Zeus is also a Guinness World Records® record-holder.
 On Nov.
-12, 2015, he set the mark for the most basketball slam dunks in one minute, with 15.
+17, 2016, he set the mark for the most basketball slam dunks in one minute, with 16.
 To give you an idea of just how challenging that was, Zeus could only dunk one ball at a time and was required to run back across the free throw line before each attempt.
+Zeus also set a new record for the most bounced three-pointers in one minute, with 5.

 He has accomplished all of this while dealing with exercise-induced asthma, a narrowing of the airways in the lungs that is triggered by strenuous exercise.
 To this day, Zeus carries an inhaler with him.